 So many people needing braces are turning to Invisalign, and it’s understandable why.
 The appliance, comprising translucent plastic, has the potential to replace the notion of metal braces entirely.

 So if it’s the next best thing since sliced bread, why aren’t more people using the appliance?

 Invisalign versus braces

 When comparing conventional braces and Invisalign, it’s a tight race.
 While it’s true that Invisalign is the perfect device for self-conscious individuals, its removable nature can be inconvenient because the only thing you can consume with it in place is water.
-The benefits and pitfalls to both, which can also be discussed by you with your orthodontist in Liverpool, will be explored further.
+The benefits and pitfalls to both, which can also be discussed by you with your orthodontist, will be explored further.

 When considering braces, a top priority for most is how the device looks.
 For those not wanting to draw attention to themselves, having metal affixed to their teeth is bound to cause anxiety.